Avyayyy/Fintech-Hackathon-2026_Common-Cents/README.md

 ---

 ## 🧑‍⚖️ For Judges
-Visit the live frontend link above — no installation needed.
+Visit the live frontend link above—no installation required.
 Log in with the demo account credentials to explore a pre-populated portfolio.
-The backend is kept alive via a cron job so there should be no cold start delay.
+The backend is kept alive via a cron job, so there should be no cold start delay.